alcoftTAO/TAO-Engine-Rewrite/README.md

 ## Why this license?
-We want this game engine open-source with no conditions.
+We want this game engine open-source and free.

 ----------------------------------------------